pglpm/inferno/README.md

 Please report bugs and request features or specific documentation on [GitHub Issues](https://github.com/pglpm/inferno/issues).
 If you have other questions feel free to contact the developers:
-* For application/theory: PierGianLuca Porta Mana <pgl@portamana.org>
+* For application, theory, technical implementation: PierGianLuca Porta Mana <pgl@portamana.org>
 * For technical implementation: Aurora Grefsrud <agre@hvl.no>

 ## Documentation